fylgja/site/src/features/rtl.md

 you need to also mirror the layout to match the text direction.

 To enable this behavior.
-You must have the follwing html tags set
+You must have the following html tags set

 - Set `dir="rtl"` on the `<html>` element.
 - Add an appropriate lang attribute, like `lang="ar"`, on the `<html>` element.